 HTML is the simplest tool of the mentioned above.
 It's used to describe the structure and content of the different screens (or pages if you prefer) of the web app.

-CSS is used solely to describe the visuals of a web app.
+The visuals of a web app are described with the help of CSS.
 This includes simple animations, fonts, colors, sizing and spacing, borders, etc.

-The server side is a bit more complicated.
-There are numerous options when it comes to serving your app, each with its own tools, languages, etc.
+The server-side is a bit more complicated.
+There are numerous options when it comes to serving your app, each with its tools, languages, etc.

-I'll list some of the more widely used server side languages.
+I'll list some of the more mainstream server-side languages.
 I'm going to use a popular usage index from TIOBE to rank them.

 It lacks a bit in performance compared to others, but there are ways to remedy this.